YounesB-McGill/Comp550-Project/umpleonline/chatbot/README.md

 3. Install all Python dependencies using `pipenv install`.

-4. Install the latest Stanford NLP server, and place the unzipped files, including the English model JARs, in `umpleonline/chatbot/stanford-corenlp-full-2018-10-05/`.
+4. Download the latest [Stanford NLP server](https://stanfordnlp.github.io/CoreNLP/), and place the unzipped files, including the English model JARs, in `umpleonline/chatbot/stanford-corenlp-full-2018-10-05/`.

 ## Running the app